mdnurul3/ml_in_weather_forecasting/README.md

 # ml_in_weather_forecasting
-This forlder contains code Machine Learning techniques can help to accurately predict temperatures based on a set of input features, which can include the previous values of temperature, relative humidity, solar radiation, rain and wind speed measurements, among others.
+This forlder contains code:
+Machine Learning techniques can help to accurately predict temperatures based on a set of input features, which can include the previous values of temperature, relative humidity, solar radiation, rain and wind speed measurements, among others.